 Can you choose the folder where the files are save?

 When someone uploads a file to your Microsoft forms.
 The form automatically creates a new folder name “Question” in your OneDrive account

 This make files, impossible to be found later.
 If happens to me that I receive two files with the same name and I couldn’t tell which one was uploaded by whom

-Unfortunately, this is an intended behavior and cannot be change.
+Unfortunately, this is an intended behaviour and cannot be change.

-When creating your upload page with File Request pro, you will be prompted to choose your destination folder, you can select either your own OneDrive or a Sharepoint drive.
+When creating your upload page with File Request pro, you will be prompted to choose your destination folder, you can select either your OneDrive or a Sharepoint drive.

 Finally, you can use a form build to automatically organize files for you.
 For example, you could use the external username to create a folder and place all the files in it.

 Building a file upload form for Microsoft One Drive that allow external and anonymous users.

-Microsoft forms currently does not support files uploads from anonymous users or users external to your own organization.
+Microsoft forms currently do not support files uploads from anonymous users or users external to your organization.
 This probably makes sense for huge organizations but for small business looking to collect files from customers makes the forms almost useless.

-By creating a file upload form with File Request Pro you get the best of both worlds, seamless experience for your customers: No sign in required, simple drag and drop interface, your brand and color theme.
+By creating a file upload form with File Request Pro you get the best of both worlds, seamless experience for your customers: No sign in required, simple drag and drop interface, your brand and colour theme.
 And you can still use One Drive or SharePoint to manage your files.